Edwin H. Brainard: Naval aviation career

-After the war, Major Brainard earned his wings at Naval Air Station Pensacola, Florida, in December of 1920.
+After the war, Major Brainard earned his wings at Naval Air Station Pensacola, Florida, in December 1920.
 Throughout the 1920s, he became a well-known aviator and made several groundbreaking flights.
 Brainard made a transcontinental round-trip flight in a Curtiss Hawk, and set the record for the longest flight with a seaplane when he flew from Washington, D.C. to Haiti.

 In March 1925, Major Brainard was made the Officer in Charge, Aviation for all Marine aircraft, replacing Lieutenant Colonel Thomas C. Turner.
 During his tenure, he directed the expansion of the Marine Aviation Reserve and called for the recruitment of more pilots.
 In September 1926, he defined three tactical missions for Marine aircraft.
 “Observation” was the first mission and included aerial photography and artillery spotting.
 The second mission was “light bombardment,” which consisted of bombing and strafing the enemy.
 The third mission included air-to-air combat for control of the skies and was called “fighting aviation.”

 On January 17, 1927, Major Brainard flew from Washington, D.C., to Pensacola, Florida, in 6 hours 45 minutes.
 A few days later, he made the return trip in just 5 hours 25 minutes.
 Brainard set a record time of 2 hours 5 minutes from Buffalo, New York, to Washington, D.C., leading a formation of Curtiss Hawks.
 On September 18, 1927, he placed first in a seaplane race in New Haven, Connecticut.

-In December of 1927, Major Brainard obtained the Marine Corps’ first cargo plane, a Fokker Trimotor from Atlantic Aircraft, and made the first flight across the Caribbean.
+In December 1927, Major Brainard obtained the Marine Corps’ first cargo plane, a Fokker Trimotor from Atlantic Aircraft, and made the first flight across the Caribbean.
 He and the crew were flying from Miami to Nicaragua, but were forced to land in Honduras when they ran low on fuel.
 They finished the trip the next day, arriving in Managua on December 4.